 Self-esteem issues are increasingly common in our society.
-If this kind of thinking seems familiar, speaking to a qualified therapist might help.
+If this kind of thinking seems familiar, speaking to a qualified therapist will help.

 What is Self-Esteem?